 Name and co-founding partner Hector Torres is one of the nation's top lawyers for the prosecution of antitrust and other complex commercial cases.
 He has represented major U.S. and foreign corporations in a broad range of actions involving antitrust, intellectual property, securities fraud, product liability and contract matters in federal and state courts.
 He has prosecuted and defended cases involving transnational antitrust, commercial and insurance disputes before domestic and international arbitration tribunals.
 Hector was appointed and served as a member of Governor George Pataki’s New York State Judicial Screening Committee for the First Department from 2002 to 2006.
 He currently serves as a member of the New York State Supreme Court, Appellate Division, First Judicial Department, Committee on Character and Fitness.
-Hector has been honored as a 2015 "Litigation Trailblazer" by the National Law Journal, which celebrated only 50 lawyers from throughout the country who advanced their legal practice through the use of innovative strategies and for exemplary achievements in litigation.
+Hector has been honored as a 2015 "Litigation Trailblazer" by the National Law Journal, which celebrated 50 lawyers from throughout the country who advanced their legal practice through the use of innovative strategies and for exemplary achievements in litigation.
 He was recognized in the 2015 edition of the Global Competition Review, Who's Who Legal: Competition and highlighted in the 2015 Legal 500 US Litigation: Commercial and Securities: Shareholder Litigation practice areas.
 He was also selected as both a national and local "litigation star" in the 2013-2015 editions of Benchmark Litigation and featured in the 2009, 2010 and 2011 editions of New York Super Lawyers.

 - Lead outside global counsel for Ford Motor Company in connection with its investigation and claims arising from long-term global antitrust conspiracies by more than 55 automobile parts suppliers to fix prices, rig bids and allocate customers.
 Thirty-two suppliers have pled guilty or have agreed to plead guilty to price-fixing, bid rigging, customer allocation, and fined in the United States and by foreign competition authorities $4.3 billion, in connection with the ongoing global international cartel investigation.